miooor/TowerDefense/README.md

 4. Real system _(no virtual machine support for now)_
 5. PREDICTIVE mode.
 It will behave unpredictable with lockstep (poe has it on default).
 Example, item stuck under cursor and much more
 6. TC Exile Api fork (provided with bot)
+7. Necro or Elementalist golemancer is highly recommnded for smooth running

 # Download